mattpaz/us-house/README.md

 This project provides the __[United States House of Representatives Data](./us-house)__, Headshots & City Photo for New York, NY ( GeoJSON, JSON, XML, CSV, SQL & YML formats ).
 See [Provided Data](#provided-data) below for full list of data in this project.

+Data Source
+---

+Our team Manages the [116th Congress - United States House Members - Demographic Data](http://bit.ly/116th-congress-us-house).
+This document is Read Only for the general public.
+If you would like to update this document, [Join our Slack Team](https://slack.civil.services/bkx7n2) to learn how.

+> **IMPORTANT**: All data in this repository comes directly from [This Spreadsheet](http://bit.ly/116th-congress-us-house).
+If you edit the data in this repo manually, it will get overwritten.

 Completed Tasks
 ---